ebi-yu/ts_ddd_sample/README.md

 # About

-このプロジェクトは、Typescriptでのドメイン駆動設計のサンプル実装です。
+This Project is a sample implementation of Domain-Driven Design in Typescript.

-## 使用技術
+## Used Frameworks

-- pnpm : パッケージマネージャ
+- pnpm : package manager
-- hono.js : Webフレームワーク
+- hono.js : web framework
 - prisma.js : ORM
-- sqlite : 書き込み用のDBとして使用
+- sqlite : database for writing
-- inversify.js : DIライブラリ
+- inversify.js : DI library
-- redis : 読み取り用のDBとして使用
+- redis : database for reading
-- biome : コードフォーマッター
+- biome : code formatter
-- zod : バリデーション
+- zod : validation